chainengine-xyz/chainengine-sdk/README.md

 Initializing the SDK client should be as simples as adding an object into your scene.

-- drag the ChainEngineSDK prefab into your scene.
+- drag the ChainEngine prefab into your scene.

 ![](https://images2.imgbox.com/6f/2f/iUacfe9I_o.png)